Joilence/EV-Charging-Station-GIS/README.md

 docker-compose up
 ```

+- For first startup:
+	- After all the containers are started (around 3 minutes for the first time), the OpenRouteService has to read the correct configuration file.
+	- Stop the container and all services after full startup.
+	- Run ``docker-compose up`` again to start the container.

 Wait some time for the initializaton (around 1-3 minutes).

 - If your system is ready, the following GET request should return 'ready':